andrewwillmott/sun-sky/README.md

 * An extension to allow mixing the clear sky models with an overcast sky via a simple linear 'overcast' factor.
-Generally it's best to use this to simulate high cloud, while low-lying clouds are represented explictly in the shader.
+Generally it's best to use this to simulate high cloud, while low-lying clouds are represented explicitly in the shader.
 However, when used for shading rather than skybox display, it can also represent low-lying cloud cover.